harrycheung/Mobile-App-Performance/RoboVM/README.md

 This is the [RoboVM](http://www.robovm.com) version of [Harry Cheung's Mobile App Performance test sample](https://medium.com/@harrycheung/cross-platform-mobile-performance-testing-d0454f5cd4e9).
 RoboVM allows you to write native iOS apps using Java, Scala, Kotlin or any other JVM language.

 ## Running via Maven
-Ensure Maven is in your `$PATH`, then compile and deploy to your connected and provisioned device:
+Compile and deploy to your connected and provisioned device via

 32-bit device
 ```